 2017 Kia Niro

-Say "Hybrid", and the first name that comes to most minds is Prius.
-In truth Toyota's original 5-door Prius Hatchback has not had a competitor, likewise built on a chassis built specifically to be a hybrid, until now.
+Say hybrid, and the first name that comes to most minds is “Prius”.
+In truth, Toyota’s original 5-door Prius hatchback has not had a competitor, likewise built on a chassis built specifically to be a hybrid, until now.
 Enter, the Kia Niro.
 A small, dedicated hybrid that also plays to the current popularity of crossover utilities.
 So, let’s see if Niro hits the high notes on both.

-They obviously hope that adding the term crossover will spur some additional sales.
-But to us, the Niro is more of a squarer rival to the Prius hatchback, as well as the Prius V, while also being reminiscent of the short-lived Kia Rondo wagon.
+They obviously hope that adding the word crossover will spur some additional sales.
+But to us, the Niro is more of a squarer rival to the Pruis hatchback, as well as the Prius V, while also being reminiscent of the short-lived Kia Rondo wagon.
 It had such “cabinosity”, and was quite possibly a vehicle ahead of its time.

 While a dedicated hybrid, the Niro does share its platform with the Hyundai Ioniq, and the fact that it is front-wheel-drive cast more doubt on the crossover title.
 But then, so does the very successful Kia Soul.

 Outside, the Niro looks most like a cute yet sporty station wagon; with virtually no indications of it being a hybrid.
-Compared to the Soul, it's classier, and less aimed at the youngest buyers.
+Compared to the Soul, it is classier, and less aimed at the youngest buyers.

 Braking from 60 averaged just 112-feet, which is quite good; as was overall stability while stopping.
 Pedal feel was a bit disconcerting though, as it goes right towards the floor with little resistance.